polterguy/fine-tune-hyperlambda/static-snippets/training/barnabas-21.md

 /*
- * Add a conditional that only performs addition if [.add-mode] is true */ math.add get-value:int:5
+ * Add a condition that only performs addition if [.add-mode] is true */ math.add get-value:int:5